 - Empty Nest: Tatsumi actually uses this to describe how he feels now that his two friends are together and caught up in their relationship.
 Considering he was the Team Dad, it makes sense.

-- Fainting: Azuma does the emotional variant of fainting when Kuroe killing the robbers brings up trauma from when he hurt Kuroe.
+- Faint in Shock: Azuma faints when Kuroe kills the robbers and it brings up trauma from when he hurt Kuroe.

 - Handicapped Badass: Kuroe has no trouble killing the robbers even though he only has one arm.

-- Hates Being Touched: Azuma can't stand contact from other people ever since he was raped by his uncle.
+- Hates Being Touched: Azuma can't stand contact with other people ever since he was raped by his uncle.

 - Maybe Ever After: Tatsumi, who feels rather left out after Kuroe and Azuma hook up, gets a potential Love Interest in the extras, with the restaurant owner.